mceeomoba112/serverless-content-platform/README.md

-# serverless-content-platform
+# Serverless Content Platform

-Serverless paid content platform with Supabase and Flutterwave
+This is the starter project for the serverless content platform.